youvandra/presentasibuku-7habits/PITCHME.md

-# Presentation Buku The 7 Habits of Highly Effective People
+# The 7 Habits of Highly Effective People
 ---
 ## Assalamu'alaikum
 ---